donivvinod/console-java-simple/README.md

 # App output

 App output is streamed into a console.
-Note that if your app expects user input, do not use command but execute jars in the terminal directly.